jonnonz1/nz-statute-book/acts/public/1990/defence-act-1990.md

 ### 12 Joint forces
-(1) The Chief of Defence Force may from time to time establish a joint force comprising members of 2 or more Services, and— (a) Appoint an officer of one of the Services to command that force; or (b) Place that force under the command of the Chief of Staff of any Service.
+(1) The Chief of Defence Force may from time to time establish a joint force comprising members of 2 or more Services, and— (a) Appoint an officer of one of the Services to command that force; or (b) Place that force under the command of the Chief of any Service.
 (2) Where a joint force is established under this section, this Act and the Armed Forces Discipline Act 1971 shall apply to any member of the Armed Forces serving in the joint force, subject to the following modifications:
-  (a) Anything required or authorised by or under this Act or the Armed Forces Discipline Act 1971 to be done by, to, or before the Chief of Staff of the Service to which the member belongs or is attached, may be done by, to, or before the Chief of Defence Force or, where the Chief of Defence Force has placed the joint force under the command of a Chief of Staff, that Chief of Staff:
+  (a) Anything required or authorised by or under this Act or the Armed Forces Discipline Act 1971 to be done by, to, or before the Chief of the Service to which the member belongs or is attached, may be done by, to, or before the Chief of Defence Force or, where the Chief of Defence Force has placed the joint force under the command of a Chief of Service, that Chief of Service:
   (b) Such other necessary modifications as may be prescribed.

 ### 13 Members of regular forces